MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 Before you use either method to manually deploy the agent, ensure the following conditions are met:

-- The account that is used to run MOMAgent.msi must have administrative privileges on the computer on which you're installing agent.
+- The account that is used to run MSI must have administrative privileges on the computer on which you're installing agent.

 - Each agent that is installed with the Setup Wizard or from the command line must be approved by a management group.
 For more information, see [Process Manual Agent Installations](manage-process-manual-agent-install.md).

-- A management group (or single management server) must be configured to accept agents installed with MOMAgent.msi, or they'll be automatically rejected and therefore not display in the Operations console.
+- SCOM Managed Instance must be configured to accept agents installed with MSI, or they'll be automatically rejected and therefore not display in the Operations console.
 For more information, see [Process Manual Agent Installations](manage-process-manual-agent-install.md).
-If the management group or server is configured to accept manually installed agents after the agents have been manually installed, the agents will display in the console after approximately one hour.
+If the managed instance is configured to accept manually installed agents after the agents have been manually installed, the agents will display in the console after approximately one hour.

-Follow these steps to deploy the Operations Manager agent with the Agent Setup Wizard:
+Follow these steps to deploy the SCOM Managed Instance agent with the Agent Setup Wizard:

 1. Use local administrator privileges to sign in to the computer where you want to install the agent.